The Mechanics of the Academic Job Market in Law

 For the better schools, question (2) is the make-or-break moment in the interview.
 If you can talk intelligently and clearly for 10-15 minutes about a research project or a scholarly interest, you will quickly become a standout candidate.
 (Usually, candidates present an outline or "precis" of a project or thesis that they plan to develop in a job talk, if they are invited back to the school for further interviews.
 Be prepared to defend your "precis" in some depth.)
 It used to be that far too many job candidates arrive at interviews having never thought seriously about scholarly issues related to law, and thus were completely unable to speak about any when asked; this is now less common, making it all the more important that you be ready to talk intelligently and analytically about a research project.
 This is your moment to shine: you show the interviewers that you're serious about scholarship and a scholarly career (that you're not just tired of long hours at your law firm, and that you're not just looking for a "cushy" academic post to retire into); you impress them with your clarity of thought and expression; you demonstrate your potential as a teacher by your effective communication of ideas and arguments.
 Ideally, you should rehearse this part of your job interview with faculty advisors prior to the hiring convention (though don't over-rehearse, or you're likely to sound wooden).

-A couple of miscellaneous final points about what to expect.
+A few miscellaneous final points about what to expect.

-First: if you have a half-dozen scheduled interviews going into the hiring convention, you are in good shape.
+First: If you have a half-dozen scheduled interviews going into the hiring convention, you are in good shape.
 The economic crisis has put severe pressure on the academic job market, so competition is especially fierce right now.
-Chicago grads continue to do well—six of the seven Chicago alums on the market during 2008-09 got tenure-track offers (several got more than one).
-Be prepared, though, for disappointment.
+Be prepared for disappointment.
 When you get calls requesting interviews, do the following: (1) express your delight and pleasure; (2) ask how long the interview will be; (3) ask if they know what faculty members will be at the interview; (4) ask that they send you information about the school (which they will probably do anyway); and (5) schedule the interviews strategically--e.g., perhaps put a school you're perhaps less interested in very early on, so that you'll get practice interviewing; try to schedule the schools you're most interested in either in the early mornings or right after lunch, when interviewers are typically freshest.

 Third: Some schools will phone your references prior to interviewing you at the hiring convention; others will phone them after the hiring convention if they're now interested in you.
 Note, however, that your references typically won't have to write formal letters of recommendation for you until fairly late in the process (e.g., January or February), when a school is thinking of possibly making you an offer, and needs to put together a file on you for its central administration.
 (Sometimes, though, having an unsolicited letter sent to a school can move your candidacy forward.
 This is a strategic matter, that you should discuss with the potential reference.)